RichardYYang/CFM-Safe-Stock-Portfolio-Generator/README.md

 # CFM-Safe-Stock-Portfolio-Generator
-Generates a stock portfolio given a list of stocks in a csv file
+Generates a stock portfolio given a list of stocks in a csv file (more information provided in the Jupyter file)